 Prior to performing a review engagement, make sure all stakeholders will accept this product.
 Some lenders might require an audit.

-If a departure from the reporting framework is present, an other-matter paragraph is added to the review report.
+If material misstatements are identified and relate to specific amounts in the financial statements, you will issue a review report with a basis for qualified conclusion paragraph and you'll have a qualified conclusion.
+See Exhibit C, illustration 5 in AR-C 90 for a sample review report with a departure from GAAP.
 If the effects of the departure are determined, they are disclosed in the report.
 If not known, the paragraph states that the effects have not been determined.

 Review Financial Statements